Bet365 bonus code CBSBET365: Claim $365 in bonus bets on UFC Fight Night, Evloev vs. Murphy in London Saturday

 UFC Fight Night betting preview

-Saturday's main event pits two undefeated fighters against one another in a UFC Fight Night main event worthy of headlining a numbered card.
-Movsar Evloev is 19-0, including 9-0 in the UFC, while Lerone Murphy is 17-0-1, including 10-0 in the UFC, heading into their featherweight bout.
-Murphy will likely have the home crowd advantage, with the Englishman fighting in his home country against the Russian.
-Evloev also may have some octagon rust to shake off, fighting for the first time since he defeated former bantamweight champion Aljamain Sterling via unanimous decision in December 2024.
-Meanwhile, Murphy won both his fights last year, and he's coming off a first-round knockout win over Aaron Pico at UFC 319 in August.
+Five of the six fights on the main card of Saturday's UFC Fight Night from London feature an English fighter going up against someone from another country, which could bring high-intensity from the O2 Arena crowd.
+It will all lead up to an epic main event of undefeated, top-three-ranked featherweight fighters when Movsar Evloev (19-0) takes on Lerone Murphy (17-0-1).
+Evloev, 32 from Russia, is 9-0 in the UFC, with eight of his nine wins coming by unanimous decision.
+Murphy, 34 from England, is 10-0 in the UFC and is coming off a first-round knockout win over Aaron Pico at UFC 319 in August.

-The featherweight division is the main attraction for this London card, with Luke Riley vs. Michael Aswell Jr. in the division taking place right before Evloev vs. Murphy.
-Riley, from England, is 12-0.
-Aswell, nicknamed "The Texas Kid," is 11-3.
-Five of the six fights on the main card feature an English fighter, as the crowd could make its presence felt on Saturday.
+Evloev hasn't fought since December 2024, battling health issues last year.
+But he maintained his top ranking in the division in pursuit of a championship opportunity.
+Saturday features more than just one attractive fight, though, with Luke Riley vs. Michael Aswell Jr. also in a featherweight bout and Michael Page vs. Sam Patterson at welterweight among the six fights on the main card.

-For UFC betting, Evloev is a -250 favorite with Murphy a +205 underdog in the latest UFC Fight Night odds at bet365.
-Evloev has won all nine of his UFC fights by decision, and he has -115 odds to win by decision on Saturday, with wins by submission priced at +625 and KO/TKO/DQ at +650.
-Murphy often goes the distance as well, winning five of his last six by decision.
-Murphy's method of victory odds includes +325 to win by decision and +700 by KO/TKO/DQ.
-For Riley vs. Aswell, Riley is a -260 favorite with Aswell a +210 underdog.
-Riley is +125 to win by decision.
+Evloev and Murphy have each gone to a decision in nearly every UFC fight of their careers, leading to -260 odds for the fight to go the distance in the latest UFC Fight Night odds at bet365.
+Evloev is the -250 favorite, despite not competing for 15 months, with the hometown hero Murphy as a +205 underdog.
+For method of victory betting, Evloev has -120 odds to win by decision, with wins by submission priced at +625 and KO/TKO/DQ at +700.
+Murphy is +325 to win by decision and +750 by KO/TKO/DQ.
+For Riley vs. Aswell, Riley is a -200 favorite with Aswell a +165 underdog and for Page vs. Patterson, Page is a -190 favorite with Patterson a +160 underdog.
 Claim the latest bet365 bonus code CBSBET365 when you sign up here:

 Responsible Gaming